MRCollective/ChameleonForms/README.md

 * **Consistent** - consistency of the API and form structure within your forms and consistency across all forms in your site via templating
 * **Declarative** syntax - specify how the form is structured rather than the HTML output of the form; this, in combination with the aforementioned templating means that when it comes time to change the style of your site and/or HTML structure of your forms you can do so as painlessly as possible (think about a scenario where you rapidly prototype a new site using Twitter Bootstrap and you make it big and need to change to a custom design!)

+ChameleonForms has built-in support for building forms using Twitter Bootstrap 3!
+Get rid of all the boilerplate code you have to write around every field and instead use code like below.
+Clone the repository and fire up the example project to see what we mean!

 So what does a ChameleonForms form look like?
 Here is a (very) basic example:

 ```c#